shani665/Phishing-Link-Detector/README.md

-#🚨 Phishing Link Detection Tool
+# Phishing Link Detection Tool🚨

 A Python-based tool to detect phishing URLs using domain analysis, WHOIS lookup, and HTML inspection.